RedisGears/RedisGears/docs/sync_and_async_run.md

 });
 ```

-`run_on_background` will return a `Promise` object, we return this Promise object as the function return value.
+`executeAsync` will return a `Promise` object, we return this Promise object as the function return value.
 When RedisGears sees that the function returned a Promise, it waits for the promise to be resolved and return its result to the client.
 The above implementation will be much faster in case of cache hit.

-**Notice** that even though we registered a sync function (not a Coroutine) we still used `register_async_function`.
+**Notice** that even though we registered a sync function (not a Coroutine) we still used `registerAsyncFunction`.
 This is because our function has the potential of blocking the client and take the execution to the background.
-If we would have used `register_function` RedisGears would not have allow us to blocked the client and would have ignore the returned promise object.
+If we would have used `registerFunction` RedisGears would not have allow us to blocked the client and would have ignore the returned promise object.

 **Also notice** it is not always possible to wait for a promise to be resolved, if the command is called inside a `multi/exec` it is not possible to block it and wait for the promise.
 In such case the client will get an error.
-It is possible to check if blocking the client is allowed using `client.allow_block()` function that will return `true` if it is OK to wait for a promise to be resolved and `false` if its not possible.
+It is possible to check if blocking the client is allowed using `client.isBlockAllowed()` function that will return `true` if it is OK to wait for a promise to be resolved and `false` if its not possible.

 # Fail Blocking the Redis